Consumers Credit Union Review

 Here are the current checking account options that CCU offers:

-The Consumers Credit Union Rewards Checking account is an interest-bearing checking account option that has no monthly maintenance fees or minimum balance requirements.
+The Consumers Credit Union Rewards Checking account is an interest-bearing option with no monthly maintenance fees or minimum balance requirements.

-The account also comes with unlimited check writing and ATM reimbursements, and you can get paid up to a day early when you enroll in direct deposit.
+The account also comes with unlimited check writing and ATM reimbursements, and you can get paid up to two days early when you enroll in direct deposit.

-All that said, the real seller of this account is the annual percentage yield (APY).
+These are all great benefits, but the real perk is the annual percentage yield (APY).
 The rate is tiered based on certain requirements, and you can earn up to 5.00% on balances up to $10,000.

 CCU Rewards Checking APYs: